wuyichen24/coding-interview/docs/problems/math/Pairs_Of_2_Songs_Divisible_By_60.md

-# Pairs of Song Divisible By 60
+# Pairs of 2 Songs Divisible By 60

 ## Alias
 - Leetcode (1010): [Pairs of Songs With Total Durations Divisible by 60](https://leetcode.com/problems/pairs-of-songs-with-total-durations-divisible-by-60/)